ARJ2211/ARJ2211/README.md

 <tr>
 <td valign="top" width="60%">

 Full-stack engineer and ML researcher.
-Currently finishing up my MSCS at Stevens Institute of Technology, previously a Sr. Software Engineer at E42.ai.
+Completed my MSCS at Stevens Institute of Technology, previously a Sr. Software Engineer at E42.ai.

 I like building things that sit at the intersection of software engineering and AI vector databases, benchmarking tools, RAG pipelines, and the occasional quantum ML experiment with PennyLane.